-To sum up, then, we have in the first half of the play the development of the caskets story and the bond story, both growing out of Bassanio's loss of fortune; and these stories are closely connected, not only by the common interests of Bassanio and Antonio, but by the subordinate incidents in the play, and in particular by the story of Lorenzo and Jessica.
-The two main stories reach their crisis in the middle of the play; and the success of Bassanio in the choice of the caskets brings with it also a solution of the difficulty in the bond story, inasmuch as it makes it possible for Portia to act as the trial of Antonio.
-The arrival of Lorenzo an Belmont makes it easier for Portia to carry out h at the same time Lorenzo and Jessica are, as it we un; and compensation for Shylock when sentence is pronounced upon him at the close of the trial.
-The Rings' Episode with which the story concludes, provides a happy ending for the play, and at the same time furnishes proof that Portia and Nerissa have indeed been present as judge and clerk respectively at the trial
+To sum up, then, we have in the first half of the play the development of the caskets story and the bond story, both growing out o' Bassanic's loss of fortune; and these stories are closely connected, not only by the common interests of Bassanio and Antonio, but by the subordinate incidents in the play, and in particular by the story of Lorenzo and Jessica.
+The two main stories reach their crisis in the raiddle of the play; and the success of Bassanio in the choice of the caskets brings with it also a solution of the difficulty in the bond story, inasmuch as it makes it possible for Portia to act as judge at the trial of Antonio.
+The arrival of Lorenzo and Jessica at Belmont makes it easier for Portia to carry out her plan; and at the same time Lorenzo and Jessica are, as it were, a sort of compensation for Shylock when sentence is pronounced upon him at the close of the trial.
+The Rings' Episode with which the story concludes, provides a happy ending for the play, and at the same time furnishes proof that Portia and Nerissa have indeed been present as judge and clerk respectively at the trial of Antonio.